fakela/merkle-proof-tutorial/README.md

 # Understanding Merkle Proofs in Blockchain: A Simple Guide

-Merkle Proof is an important cryptographic concept used in blockchain to ensure data integrity.
+Merkle Proof is an essential cryptographic concept used in blockchain to ensure data integrity.
 To illustrate this concept, imagine a library with millions of books.
 Now, if someone wants to prove they have a specific book from this library without showing every book title, they'd use a Merkle Proof.
 This proof would be like a short list showing the section, shelf, and position of the book, leading the verifier directly to it without revealing other titles.

-So, Merkle Proof is used in scenarios where you need to prove that a specific piece of data exists (or doesn't) within a larger dataset.
+So, a Merkle Proof is used in scenarios where there's a need to prove that a specific piece of data exists (or doesn't exist) within a larger dataset.
 But that's not all there is to it.
 A Merkle Proof cannot exist without a Merkle Tree.
 When you hear them mentioned together, it's because they work in tandem: the Merkle Tree holds the data, and the Merkle Proof verifies a piece of that data.
 So back to our library analogy, a Merkle Tree is a catalog that lists the summary of all books.

-Ready for a deeper dive?
-In this tutorial, we will explain what Merkle tree is and how Merkle Proof works.
-So grab your favorite cup of joe, sit back, and let's get started!
+Are you ready for a deeper dive?
+In this tutorial, we will explain what a Merkle Tree is and how Merkle Proofs work.
+So grab your favorite cup of Joe, sit back, and let's get started!

 ## Table of contents